-The Tausugs and the Maguindanaons — through their superb entrepreneurial skills, naval and military prowess, and their unity in managing their respective sultanates — became the master tribes while their royal councils were the supreme governments in the ancient Philippines.
+The Tausugs and the Maguindanaons — through their superb entrepreneurial skills, naval and military prowess, and their unity in managing their respective sultanates — became the masters while their royal councils were the supreme governments in the ancient Philippines.

-Through their royal councils, the Tausugs and the Maguindanaons would deliberate and select suitable panglimas to govern their controlled territories or their vassal tribes — such as the Samal, Yakan, Palawan, Tagbanua, Cuyonon, Mandaya, Jama Mapun, Bajau, Subanun, and other Moro chiefdoms.
+Through their royal councils, the Tausugs and the Maguindanaons would deliberate and select suitable panglimas to govern their controlled territories or the lands of their vassals — such as the Samal, Yakan, Palawan, Tagbanua, Cuyonon, Kalagan, Jama Mapun, Bajau, Subanun, and other Moro chiefdoms.
 Thus, a panglima was a royal appointment.

 THE PANGLIMA’S NOBILITY

-These vassal tribes, as observed, were recent Muslim converts, who had their own animistic faiths, political systems, traditional laws, armed forces, economic means, vernacular languages, territories, means of livelihood — and most importantly — forms of nobility.
+These vassals, as observed, were recent Muslim converts, who had their own animistic faiths, political systems, traditional laws, armed forces, economic means, vernacular languages, territories, means of livelihood — and most importantly — forms of nobility.

-It is strongly plausible that the panglimas were chosen from these vassal tribes, not from the master tribes, and these panglimas were the native chiefs of these vassal tribes.
+It is strongly plausible that the panglimas were chosen from the vassals, and they were the native chiefs of these peoples.
 Thus, the panglimas were nobles by right, basing from their localized aristocratic lineages or leadership roles.

-Hence, whether through a bloody conquest, or a peaceful allegiance, or a religious conversion, the Tausug or Maguindanao master tribe had taken control of these vassal tribes, and they chose the best five native chiefs to be their panglimas who continued their localized governance but with the assimilation of new laws, the influence of a new religion, the fealty to a new king, and the administration of new turfs.
+Hence, whether through a bloody conquest, a peaceful allegiance, or a religious conversion, the Tausugs or the Maguindanaons had taken control of these peoples, and they chose the best five native chiefs to be their panglimas who continued their localized governance but with the assimilation of new laws, the influence of a new religion, the fealty to a new king, and the administration of new turfs.

 CHOOSING A PANGLIMA